There are both advantages and disadvantages to filing IRS Form 8855, but in this post we take a look at why a client would want to file it.

 Remember that section 645 election is an irrevocable election that is used by the trustees of each QRT and the executor of the related estate.
 This election also allows for filing several QRTs as an estate.
 However, the trust and estate will be treated as separate shares for calculating the distributable net income.
 Once the election is made, it will be valid for two years following the decedent’s date of death.

 Form 8855 instructions are complex, but when it is filed it can provide some real benefits to the client.
-The biggest advantage is that the QRT is treated on a fiscal year instead of a calendar year.
+The biggest advantage is that an estate has the ability to elect either a fiscal year end or a calendar year end, while trusts default to a calendar year end.
+The QRT is treated on a fiscal year instead of a calendar year.
 This means that the tax payment is effectively deferred to a later date.
-Therefore, by electing a fiscal year, taxable income is matched up to distributions made so that trustees pay tax at their usual lower rate.
+By electing a fiscal year, taxable income may be matched up to distributions made so that beneficiaries pay tax at their usual lower rate.

 Another advantage is having a full year to match liquidating trust assets and match them with beneficiary distributions.
 Without the election, some trustees liquidate retirement plans quickly during the short year and don’t make distributions until sometime later.
 This causes unnecessary tax at the high trust rates.